Elida Rumsey

 Elida B. Rumsey (June 6, 1842 – June 17, 1919), also referred to by her married name, Elida Fowle, was a singer, philanthropist, and Union nurse during the American Civil War.
-Too young to join Dorothea Dix's army nursing service, Rumsey volunteered alongside her husband for three years of the war.
+Too young to join Dorothea Dix's army nursing service, Rumsey volunteered for three years of the war.

 Early life

 Elida Barker Rumsey was born in New York City on June 6, 1842, the daughter of John Wickliffe Rumsey and Mary Agnes Underhill Rumsey.
 Her father owned a hosiery shop, and later worked in banking.
 As a child, Rumsey's parents moved to Washington, D.C. which began Rumsey's interest in political action.
 At the time of southern secession, Rumsey was engaged to John A. Fowle who was employed in the Navy.
 Because of their closeness to the capital and Fowle's work, the couple was interested in serving in the Civil War, particularly in a philanthropic manner.

 Civil War Service

 In November 1861, Rumsey began her hospital service.
 She worked for the Union Army specifically, but was known to help and serve any injured soldier regardless of their loyalties.